ruibin-wang/Learning-note/Knowledge graph embedding.md

         * RESCAL[6] (Statistical Relational Learning Approach)

+            <font color=Fuchsia> Three-way model which performs fairly good for relationships which occur frequently **but it performs poor for the rare relationships and leads to major over-fitting.**</font>

             $$f_r(T) = h^tM_rt = \sum_{i=0}^{d-1}\sum_{j=0}^{d-1} [M_r]_{ij}* [h]_i *[t]_j$$

             where $h, t \in R^d$ are vector representation of entities, and $M_r \in R^{d*d}$ is a matrix representation of $r^{th}$ relation.